 Zimmerman Library, 1st Floor; North Building, Room 125

 The Academic Resource Center provides free services, programs, and supports for all CUAA students so they can grow into independent learners and adjust to life as a college student.
-This includes but is not limited to tutoring and academic coaching, writing and math specialized support, collegiate study skills, as well as accommodations for folks with a disability.
-They’re also the appropriate office for students looking to register an Emotional Support Animal on campus!
+This includes but is not limited to tutoring and academic coaching, writing and math specialized support, collegiate study skills, as well as accommodations for students with a disability and/or medical condition.

 Campus Safety